Below you’ll find a little more about each of our current governors:-

 Joe is a qualified Social Worker who graduated from the University of Bradford in 2013, he has spent most of his working life supporting children and young people who are in foster carer.
 Joe is currently employed as an OFSTED Registered Manager of a charitable Independent Fostering Agency and he is passionate about ensuring that children and young people are supported to achieve the best possible outcomes, whilst also ensuring that they are appropriately helped and protected.

-Joe is motivated by the vision of New Mill Infant and Junior Schools and that vision is that we are ‘Building a Brighter Future Together’.
+Joe is motivated by the vision New Mill Infant and Junior Schools and that vision is that we are ‘Building a Brighter Future Together’.

-Dawn Whiteley MBE (Co-opted Community Governor)
+Dawn Whiteley MBE (Co-opted Community Governor

 Dawn is the Chair of Governors, a role she previously undertook for Kirkroyds Infant and Wooldale Junior Schools since January 2012.